aUnicornDev/loan-app/README.md

     python manage.py migrate

-Create User and Superuser (Optianal) -- created to be in sync with Postman API endpoints
+Create User and Superuser (Optional) -- created to be in sync with Postman API endpoints

     python manage.py populate_db